 - Phoenix allows you to run multiple backups or restores, or multiple backups and restores simultaneously on the same server.

 - Phoenix creates restore points differently for the File and MS-SQL backup sets.

 - When a backup set is deleted, all the restore points corresponding to that backup sets are deleted.

 - If you delete the last File backup set attached to a server, the server is unconfigured from backup.
-The Configured for File column on the All Servers tab displays the icon.
+The Configuration Status column in the Registered Servers screen displays Unconfigured.